Standards and Quality of Service

 Quality of Service

 IDA regulates the performance of key services offered by operators by setting Quality of Service (QoS) and requiring the operators to submit periodic reports of their service quality.

 Operators who fail to comply with the telecommunications QoS standards would have to pay a financial penalty ranging from S$5,000 to a maximum of S$50,000 for each instance of non-compliance.
 IDA will consider all relevant factors such as (i) the extent of impact of the non-compliance; (ii) the cause of the non-compliance, (iii) the efforts taken by the service providers to meet the QoS standards; and/or (iv) any challenges faced by the service providers in meeting the QoS standards.
 Higher penalties may be imposed for (i) serious failures; and/or (ii) continuing or repeated breaches.
 For postal QoS, the financial penalty is S$5,000 for each instance of non-compliance with a primary indicator and S$1,000 for each non-compliance with a secondary indicator.
 Generally, standards which tend to have a wider public impact over longer periods and which can cause major public inconveniences, should there be any failure of compliance, are considered as primary indicators.

 IDA regularly reviews the QoS requirements to take into account industry and technology changes, as well as changes in consumer demand, to ensure that the requirements remain relevant.

 Quality of Service Reports

-IDA monitors the quality of infocomm services provided by service providers, from basic telecom to mobile and Internet access services.
+IDA monitors the quality of infocomm services provided by service providers, such as basic telecoms, mobile, Internet access and fibre connection services.
 To find out how service providers are performing, we provide updated Quality of Service (QoS) reports here.

 Note: IDA has ceased the publication of QoS reports of paging and trunked radio services with effect from 1 January 2005; and Internet access services with effect from 1 September 2005.